ff4j/ff4j/README.md

 }
 ```

 <a name="aop"/>
-### 3 - Flipping with AOP
+### 1.3 - Feature Flipping through AOP

-From the beginning of this guide, we use intrusive tests statements within source code to perform flipping.
+From the beginning of this guide, we use intrusive tests statements within source code to perform flipping :

 ```java
 if (FF4j.isFlipped("feat")) {